Aesothoth/Aesothoth/README.md

-### Hi there, I'm Aezothoth(Az for short)
+### Hi there, I'm Josh
-- I’m currently working on a platformer called Leaving Nowhere
+- I’m currently a CS student at FAU
-- I’m currently learning unity development
 - Pronouns: He/Him

 <!--